apache/tajo/tajo-docs/src/main/sphinx/tsql/variables.rst

 .. describe:: NULL_CHAR

 Null char of text file output.
+This value is used when the table property 'text.null' is not specified.

   * Property value: String
   * Default value: '\\N'